Samsung Odyssey G6 G60H monitor

 That makes it interesting for competitive players, not everyone.
 If your game, GPU, settings, and reflexes can make use of very high frame rates, the G60H is designed for motion clarity and responsiveness first.
 If you mostly play slower single-player games, use a console, or want deep movie contrast, the headline refresh rate will not solve those needs.

 The main tradeoff is image-quality certainty.
-Samsung confirms the speed story clearly, but exact brightness, coating, PWM/flicker behavior, and measured HDR depth are still lightly documented in the reviewed source set.
+Samsung confirms the speed story clearly, but exact brightness, coating, PWM/flicker behavior, and measured HDR depth are not yet publicly documented for this model.
 Treat this as a speed-first esports monitor until deeper lab reviews prove more.

 Specs that matter